dotnet/docs-aspire/docs/fundamentals/testing.md

 ## Test resource environment variables

 To further test resources and their expressed dependencies in your .NET Aspire solution, you can assert that environment variables are injected correctly.
-The following example demonstrates how to test the `webfrontend` resource has an HTTPS environment variable that resolves to the `apiservice` resource:
+The following example demonstrates how to test that the `webfrontend` resource has an HTTPS environment variable that resolves to the `apiservice` resource:

 :::zone pivot="xunit"